 The Indian stock market provides ample opportunities to create good wealth in the long run.
 The resident Indians and non-resident Indians can reap great benefits out of the share market.
-Under the Portfolio Investment Scheme (PINS), Reserve Bank of India (RBI) has allowed the NRIs to invest in the stocks of the registered Indian companies on recognised stock exchanges.
+Under the Portfolio Investment Scheme (PINS), the Reserve Bank of India (RBI) has allowed the NRIs to invest in the stocks of the registered Indian companies on recognized stock exchanges.

 Close Current Demat Account

 If an NRI wants to invest in India’s equity market, he has to follow the RBI norms.
 As per the norms, an NRI cannot purchase or buy equities from the Indian stock market through his existing demat account.
 To put it another way, NRI must close his existing demat account, which he had opened before acquiring NRI status.